raizen74/NestJS-microservices/README.md

 Payments microservice listens `@MessagePattern` at `create_charge`

-Reservations microservice calls the payments.controller which in turn calls the Stripe API
+Reservations microservice calls the payments.controller which in turn calls the Stripe API and emits an event to the notifications microservice, passing the user email.